 - Do you want a little heat?
 Add some red pepper flakes.

 Heat oil in a large skillet.
-Add zucchini, squash, mushrooms and a sprinkling of salt to the pan.
-Sauté until vegetables are just beginning to soften.
-Stir in tomatoes and corn, and sauté until tomatoes are beginning to soften.
+Add zucchini, squash, onions and a sprinkling of salt to the pan.
+Sauté until vegetables just begin to soften.
+Stir in tomatoes and corn, and sauté until tomatoes begin to soften.
 Stir in pesto and take off the heat.